mmouse-/electrum-vert-server/HOWTO.md

 current server and connect to your new Electrum server.
 You should see your addresses and transactions history.
 You can see the number of blocks and response time in the Server selection window.
-You should send/receive some litecoins to confirm that everything is working properly.
+You should send/receive some vertcoins to confirm that everything is working properly.

 ### Step 14.
 Join us on IRC, subscribe to the server thread

-Say hi to the dev crew, other server operators and fans on irc.freenode.net #electrum-ltc and we'll try to congratulate you on supporting the community by running an Electrum node
+Say hi to the dev crew, other server operators and fans on irc.freenode.net #electrum-vert and we'll try to congratulate you on supporting the community by running an Electrum node

 If you're operating a public Electrum server please subscribe